netreplica/templates/README.md

 platforms:              # this line already exists, do not add it again
   sonic:                # platform.slug value from NetBox
     kinds:
-      clab: sonic-vs    # template name / kind value used by Containerlab
+      clab: sonic-vs    # template name (kind) to use in Containerlab topologies
 ```

 You may also want to provide paths to the templates to be used for `sonic-vs` kind explicitly.
 If not provided, `nrx` will first look for `sonic-vs.j2` and then for `default.j2` files in the respective folders.
 The configuration below will tell `nrx` to skip looking for `sonic-vs.j2` when determining interface names, and use `default.j2` right away.